PhantomCybernetics/phntm_gazebo/README.md

 ### Hardware Notes

 #### Jetson Orin Nano
-Both rendering and frame encoding are done on CPU as the GPU has no such capabilities
+Frame encoding is done on CPU as the GPU has no such capabilities

 #### AWS g4dn_xlarge insance
 Hw rendering and frame encoding utilizes the GPU at abou 20% with 3 cameras @ 1290x720